Ulysses-Women/women-in-tech-website/README.md

 Then visit http://localhost:1313/

-This points to the "index.html" page.
+This points to the "index.html" page (currently blank in master, will be our home page).

 Let me know if you have questions!